CLU Leadership

 Ms. Lincoln is Chair and Chief Investment Officer of the Lincoln Institute of Land Policy, a non-profit educational institution teaching land economics and taxation, and has held this position since 1996.

-Board Vice Chair, Retired, Vice President of Business Affairs and CFO, Scripps College
+Retired, Vice President of Business Affairs and CFO Scripps College

 Professor of Economics and Public Policy Studies, Duke University